slime-systems/slime-document--support/docs/api.md

  JWT::IATDrift          | The `iat` claim in the JWT drifts beyond the acceptable period.
 The token may be stale, or the clock on the system used to generate the token is unusable.
  JWT::InvalidSubject    | Unrecognized `API subject` specified.
  JWT::VerificationError | Mainly invalid signature; please check: the secret key and API endpoint.
- JWT::DecodeError       | General JWT docode isuues; this exception code shoud accompanied with a useful message for debugging.
+ JWT::DecodeError       | General JWT decode issues; this exception code shoud accompanied with a useful message for debugging.
  JWT::SchemaViolation   | Some of the fields is not conformed to agreed format at the JWT level.

 </details>